 Parental leave and adoption

 Employed PhD students are covered by the obligations and rights for parental leave and adoption stipulated in the collective agreement between the Ministry of Finance and the Danish Confederation of Professional Associations.
-The personnel department can be contacted for further details in this respect.
+The personnel department must be contacted for further details in this respect.

 a) the department in which the student is based,

-b) the PhD administration office
+b) the PhD school administration office

 If the application concerns a period of time that is within the last year of the study, all study elements i.e. 30 ECTS courses, knowledge dissemination and change of research environment must have been completed before the application can be processed.